Fictitious telephone number: North American Numbering Plan

 In the North American Numbering Plan, an area code had a 0 or 1 in the second position until 1995; these numbers could not be issued as individual local exchanges without breaking seven-digit (1+7D) long-distance calls within a numbering plan area.
 The B-52's (album) used the non-working number 6060-842 as the title of a 45 rpm "B"-side track on the 1979 version of hit single "Rock Lobster"; the song's main character dials "(the) stupid number all day long" only to find it disconnected.
 This reservation no longer exists.

 Universal Pictures acquired the telephone number (212) 664-7665 for use in films to avoid the 555 prefix.
 It has been used in the films Munich, Scott Pilgrim vs. the World, The Adjustment Bureau, and Definitely, Maybe.
 Fictional Telecom has reserved voice over IP numbers in the 206 (Seattle), 323 (Los Angeles), 415 (San Francisco), and 646 (New York) area codes for use in films, TV and radio dramas.
 Occasionally, a real number serves as an Easter egg, as the publisher directs a number they own to a promotional message, a contest line or other content which ties into the original programme.

 Telephone numbers that use the digit 1 in the first position of the exchange code, an invalid number format in the NANP, are occasionally used as fictional numbers.

 South Korea

-In South Korea, the Korean Film Council, since 2011, reserves six number blocks for film and television productions.
+Since 2011, the Korean Film Council has reserved six numbers for filmmakers.
+The last four digits are obscured; full numbers are released only after a written request has been approved.

+Due to budget constraints of the Council, these numbers are available exclusively to theatrical releases; TV series and OTT productions are not allowed to utilise them.
+This has caused multiple controversies where real, private phone numbers were exposed on screen in non-theatrical media, most notably in the first season of the Squid Game by Netflix.